-View amazing before and after photos of some of our dental patient procedures below.
-Click on the photos if you want information on the procedures that were done.
-If you would like to find out more about how we can make your smile dreams come true, simply browse the rest of our site, contact us through our appointment form or call us at 519-720-9119 to speak to one of our representatives.
+View before and after pictures of some of our cosmetic dental procedures including crowns, bridges, implants and dental restorations.
+If you would like to find out more about how we can make your smile dreams come true, simply browse the rest of our site, contact us through our appointment form, or call us at 519-720-9119 to speak to one of our dentists.

 Image 1 – Crowns

 Dental Crowns Before and After: This patient had severe wear issues on his upper front teeth caused by an overbite.
 A correction was needed by first evaluating and waxing up his teeth on a set of precise jaw mounted models and the adding crowns.